ftodoric/csw-frontend/README.md

 ## TODO

-- fix game refetching between-state when entering a game from lobb
+- fix game refetching between-state when entering a game from lobby